shereedietel/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 In essence, this quote highlights that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It reminds programmers to focus first on writing clear, correct, and maintainable code, and only optimize when profiling and analysis have identified specific bottlenecks.
 This principle encourages a balanced approach to software development that values readability, simplicity, and functionality as much as performance.

+# 2024-01-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
+Don't prematurely optimize; instead, focus on making your code clear and modular.
+Remember that you're not just writing code for computers to execute, but also for humans to read and comprehend.
+Code should communicate its intent clearly and minimize complexity, as it often leads to fewer bugs, better scalability, and more efficient collaboration among developers."

+In essence, this echoes the Unix philosophy and the teachings of great programmers like Donald Knuth and Robert C. Martin (Uncle Bob), emphasizing the importance of clarity and simplicity in programming.